Metal-J/Metal-J.github.io/_posts/2021-7-8-C++ Compiler.md

 but one C++ files can include many other C++ file and result in just one translation unit
 generated to an object file

-object file is binary Machine code
+object file is binary  Machine code constant data we defined

+next step is linking them into one executable which contains all of the machine code that we actually need to run

 files dont exists in C++
 In java class name has to be tied to file name